abrudz/aplcart/README.md

 ## Scope

-To answer *how do I* questions, APLcart currently searches the following :
+To answer *how do I* questions, APLcart currently searches over 2000 entries:

 - General syntax, like `name f←Y`
 - Primitives, like `!`